Priyam-jain123/DataALS/README.md

 # DataALS
-This AI powered ChatBot can do data analysis and visualization when provided with data
+This AI powered ChatBot currently able to have a conversation with speech recognition and talk back.